Highway 61 among deadliest in state, leaders hope construction will improve conditions

 DORCHESTER COUNTY, S.C.
 (WCBD) – Improvements are coming to one of the state’s deadliest roads right here in the Lowcountry.
 State officials say they’re finding new ways to keep highway 61 safe for those traveling the road.

 S.C.
 61 ranks in the top five most deadly roads to travel in South Carolina.
-Thirty percent of all auto fatalities in the state occur on five percent of the state’s roadway including the highway the crosses parts of both Charleston and Dorchester Counties.
+Thirty percent of all auto fatalities in the state occur on five percent of the state’s roadways including the highway that crosses parts of both Charleston and Dorchester Counties.

 For Dorchester County Councilman Jay Byars, the dangers of the roadway hit home for him and his family.